-Sauce-slathered ribs, thick scoops of mac and cheese, spicy chicken wings, refreshing sweet tea, mountains of vinegary pulled pork.
+Sauce-slathered ribs, spicy chicken wings, mountains of vinegary pulled pork.
 They’re all part of the American BBQ experience, which at this point is a national pastime.
-As we warm up for BBQ season, here are several practitioners across the nation—including Texas favorite Salt Lick, above—that can’t be beat.
+So here are several practitioners across the nation—including Texas favorite Salt Lick, above—that can’t be beat.

 Bubba's BBQ, Avon, Ohio The award-winning “Bubba-Q” offered at this fine establishment has made it a regional destination.
 Dry-rubbed, marinated for 24 hours and then slow-smoked with Applewood, their meats are imbued with a truly authentic and unique flavor.